 If you are unable to make it into our clinic we do provide a home visit service.
 A veterinarian and nurse are able to come out to see your pet, and administer treatment as required in your home, or if necessary bring your pet back to the clinic for further workup.
 Please call us to arrange a time (usually between 12pm - 2pm).
 Unfortunatley we are unable to provide this service on Saturdays.

 Puppy Socialisation Classes

 Puppy classes are a great way of socialising your puppy with other dogs, humans and new situations!
 All puppies between 8 and 16 weeks of age are welcome.
 The only requirement we have is the first puppy vaccination to be current.
 No previous training is needed as we will teach you everything you need to know about training your new family member.
 We cover health topics, behavioural topics and training topics.
 Class size varies from 5 to 8 pups per class.
-Puppy Preschool is run at our sister hospital in Queanbeyan.
+Puppy Preschool is run at our sister hospitals in Queanbeyan and Molongolo.

 Puppy School - where your puppy can be a puppy!